 b.
 Confirmed members are baptized persons who have been confirmed in this congregation, those who have been received by adult baptism or by transfer as confirmed members from other Lutheran congregations, or baptized persons received by affirmation of faith.

 c.
 Voting members are confirmed members.
-Such confirmed members, during the current or preceding calendar year, shall have communed in this congregation and made a contribution of record to this congregation.
-Members of this congregation who have satisfied these basic standards shall have the privilege of voice and vote at every regular and special meeting of the congregation.
+Such confirmed members, during the current or preceding calendar year, shall have communed in this congregation and shall have made a contribution of record to this congregation.
+Members of this congregation who have satisfied these basic standards shall have the privilege of voice and vote at every regular and special meeting of this congregation as well as the other rights and privileges ascribed to voting members by the provisions of this constitution and its bylaws.
+They shall not have voted as a seasonal member of another congregation of this church in the previous two calendar months.

 d.
-Associate members are persons holding membership in other [Lutheran] Christian congregations who wish to retain such membership but desire to participate in the life and mission of this congregation, or persons who wish to retain a relationship with this congregation while being members of other congregations.
-They have all the privileges and duties of membership except voting rights and eligibility for elected offices or membership on the Congregation Council of this congregation.
+Associate members are persons holding membership in other Lutheran congregations who wish to retain such membership but desire to participate in the life and mission of this congregation.
+These individuals have all the privileges and duties of membership except voting rights or other rights and privileges ascribed to voting members by the provisions of this constitution and its bylaws.

+e.
+Seasonal members are voting members of other congregations of this church who wish to retain such membership but desire to participate in the life and mission of this congregation, including exercising limited voting rights in this congregation.
+The Congregation Council may grant seasonal membership to such persons provided that this congregation is a member of a synod where the Synod Council has approved seasonal member voting on its territory.
+Such seasonal members shall have all the privileges and duties of voting members except that:

+1) they shall not be eligible for elected office in, or for membership on the Congregation Council or on a call committee of, this congregation;

+2) they shall not have the right to vote on any matter concerning or affecting the call or termination of call of any minister of this congregation;

+3) they shall not have the right to vote on any matter concerning or affecting the affiliation of this congregation with this church;

+4) they shall not be eligible to serve as voting members from this congregation of the Synod Assembly or the Churchwide Assembly;

+5) they shall not, even if otherwise permitted by this congregation, vote by proxy or by absentee ballot; and

+6) they shall not, within any two calendar month period, exercise voting rights in this congregation and in the congregation where they remain voting members.

 BYLAWS